<style>

 /*child process*/

-char *message = “Hello World!;
+char *message = “Hello World!”;

-int len = strlen(data);
+int len = strlen(message);

 /* write the size of the message